 This team supports schools to safeguard vulnerable young people.
 They can be contacted for advice, information and support when dealing with safeguarding and child protection issues.
-In exceptional circumstances, the member of staff is able to contact the EST themselves - the email address is available on the staff room notice board and phone number is detailed above.
-Regular newsletters are received from the EST and these are shared with staff.
+The team complete an annual audit of our Safeguarding Procedures and Practices.
+The team email address is available on the staff room notice board.